Narayan Sadashiv Hosmane: Early life

-Hosmane was born in Gokarna(1948), Uttar Kannada district, Karnataka state, India, to a Havyaka Brahmin family.
-Hosmane earned his high school diploma (SSLC) from Bhadrakali High School, Gokarna (1964) and soon after, went to Dr. A. V. Baliga college, Kumta for his college studies, where he earned his Bachelor of Science in Chemistry with Botany as minor.
+Hosmane was born in Gokarna, Uttar Kannada district, India, in 1948, to a Havyaka Brahmin family.
+He earned his high school diploma from Bhadrakali High School, Gokarna in 1964, and attended Dr. A. V. Baliga college, Kumta, where he earned his Bachelor of Science in Chemistry with Botany as a minor.

-He is married to Sumathy Rao, who came from a Konkani-speaking family.
-He has one daughter and one son.
+He is married to Sumathy Rao, who is from a Konkani-speaking family.
+They have a daughter and a son.

 Academic career

-Hosmane earned Master of Science degree from Karnataka University, Karnataka, India.
-He then obtained a Ph.D. degree in Organometallic/Inorganic Chemistry on 'Some reactions of stannic chloride with silicon hydrides and some novel group IV derivatives of mercury' in 1974 from the University of Edinburgh, Scotland.
+Hosmane earned a Master of Science degree from Karnataka University, India.
+He obtained a Ph.D. degree in Organometallic/Inorganic Chemistry in 1974 from the University of Edinburgh, Scotland, with a dissertation titled 'Some reactions of stannic chloride with silicon hydrides and some novel group IV derivatives of mercury.'

-After his postdoctoral research training in Queen's University of Belfast, he joined the Lambeg Industrial Research Institute in Northern Ireland, and then moved to the United States to study carboranes and metallacarboranes.
-After postdoctoral work with Russell Grimes at the University of Virginia, in 1979 he joined the faculty at the Virginia Polytechnic Institute and State University.
-In 1982 he joined the faculty at the Southern Methodist University, where he became Professor of Chemistry in 1989.
+After postdoctoral research at Queen's University Belfast, he joined the Lambeg Industrial Research Institute in Northern Ireland, and then moved to the United States to study carboranes and metallacarboranes.
+After postdoctoral work with Russell Grimes at the University of Virginia, he joined the faculty at the Virginia Polytechnic Institute and State University in 1979.
+In 1982, he joined the faculty at Southern Methodist University, where he became Professor of Chemistry in 1989.
 In 1998, he moved to Northern Illinois University and is currently a Distinguished Research Professor of Chemistry and Biochemistry and the Inaugural Board of Trustees Professor.

 In 2011, while attempting to produce single-walled carbon nanotubes, Hosmane discovered that a known technique for carbon production (burning magnesium with dry ice) produced layers of graphene.